burger

 A customer journey map is a visual description of how a persona interacts with your business from the awareness to the advocacy stage.
 By accurately mapping this journey, you can visualize every touchpoint and understand how to motivate customers to choose and stick with you.

-The mapping process has six main steps:
+The mapping process has six main stages.

 By mapping the journey for every sales persona, you get a clear picture of what works and what stages and touchpoints should be improved.